Gym is to physical workout as therapy is to emotional workout.

 Just like trainers at the gym, therapists have different philosophies and ways of working with you.
 Some therapists will work with you at a problem-solving level.
-They will help you master conscious thought processes.
-This is very important work, just like moving your body for at least 20 minutes a day is important.
+In doing so, they will help you master conscious thought processes.
+This is very important work.
+Just like moving your body for at least 20 minutes a day is important.
 You need a foundation of cognitive mastery.

-It is important to understand that problems of the mind are not necessarily the result of specific traumatic incidents, but of the day-to-day repression of feelings over time.
-People suppress emotions by holding their breath and tensing their muscles.
+It is important to understand that problems of the mind are not necessarily the result of specific traumatic incidents.
+But rather, of the day-to-day repression of feelings over time.
+For example, people suppress emotions by holding their breath and tensing their muscles.

 As you are probably aware, moving the body for 20 minutes a day is not enough for many people who need to address problems of the body.
 Years of eating the Standard American Diet, and various accumulated toxins in the body require you to do more to bring your body to a healthy, comfortable-feeling place.